Is Roof Pressure Washing Safe? Pros, Cons & 5 Best Practices

 Roof Material Type

-Some roofing materials handle pressure better than others:
+Some roofing materials handle roof pressure washing better than others:

 • Metal roofs can typically withstand gentle pressure washing